marcosvilhena87/AoE_DE_Bot/README.md

 ## Configuration notes

-The bot locates the minimap on the screen to establish an anchor for HUD offset calculations.
-This anchor no longer limits the capture area—frames are grabbed from the whole screen unless a different region is explicitly requested.
+The bot locates HUD elements (such as the minimap or resource bar) only to confirm that the interface is visible.
+Frames are captured from the whole screen unless a different region is explicitly requested.

-HUD-related coordinates, such as `areas.pop_box`, are specified as ``[dx, dy, width, height]`` fractions relative to this anchor.
-The minimap position serves as the reference origin for these offsets.
+HUD-related coordinates, such as `areas.pop_box`, use ``[x, y, width, height]`` fractions of the entire screen.
+The default values in `config.json` are placeholders and should be calibrated for your setup.

 ## Capturing `hud_resources.png`

-Some HUD layouts place the minimap and the resource bar at different offsets.
+Some HUD layouts place the minimap and the resource bar at different positions.
 The bot now searches for either element, so a suitable `hud_resources.png` template is required for your configuration.